Cuypers-Wim/squidpipe/README.md

 ```

 ## Output

+The pipeline outputs mapping statistics for the reference genome or the best matching reference genome.
+Additionally, if requested, the pipeline generates POD5 files containing the raw nanopore signal data (the so-called "squiggles") specific to the identified species.
+These POD5 files can be further uploaded to SquiDBase.

 Running this pipeline generates a `results` folder containing multiple the output files, and  subdirectories containing important intermediate output.